marcottelab/2D_projection_clustering/README.md

 iii.In Outputs tab, specify directory to save files in and click Write edge list.
 This edge list is the graph used for clustering in the next steps.

-For more detailed instructions, refer manual.pdf
+For more detailed instructions, refer src/SLICEM/manual.pdf

 4. Clustering graph using one or more of different graph clustering methods - kclique, label propagation, walk trap, edge betweenness, conected components, greedy modularity:
 ```